hish22/depoty/README.md

 - Download the binary from the <a href="https://github.com/hish22/depoty/releases">Releases</a> page.

-Next, run the MSI file to begin installing the program.
+Next, run the exe file to begin installing the program.

 ## 📝 Usage